Technology

 Wire supports:

-• Android and iOS smartphones and tablets
+• Android and iOS devices

-• Windows, Linux and macOS computers with a platform-specific native application, based on Electron
+• Windows, Linux, and macOS computers with a platform-specific native application, based on Electron

 Source Code